The Current AI Universe — What Leaders and Decision Makers Need to Know

 As AI becomes more accessible, adoption increasingly happens bottom-up — driven by individuals experimenting with tools without clear organisational direction.

-This creates risk for organisations and growing responsibility for leaders and managers, including:
+This creates risk for organisations and growing responsibility for leaders and decision makers, including:

 Inconsistent AI use